 - 1. Projected pension pot values are shown in today's terms, and do not need to be reduced further for the effect of future inflation. - 2.
 Retirement is assumed to be at age 65. - 3.
-The starting pot size is assumed to be £12,000. - 4.
+The starting pot size is assumed to be £14,000. - 4.
 The assumptions used in this illustration follow the financial reporting council's AS TM1 guidance.
 Inflation is assumed to be 2.5% each year. - 5.
-Gross contributions of £350 per month are assumed from the start of the projection to retirement and are assumed to increase in line with inflation at 2.5% per year. - 6.
+Gross contributions of £300 per month are assumed from the start of the projection to retirement and are assumed to increase in line with inflation at 2.5% per year. - 6.
 Values shown are estimates and are not guaranteed. - 7.
 For the default Lifecycle strategy, the projected growth rate varies over time as the funds invested in change.

-The table below shows the average projected growth rates for the Lifecycle strategy for a sample of terms to retirement:

-Lifecycle approaches aim to provide a balance of growth opportunities in the early years and a degree of de-risking as you approach retirement.
+The table below shows the average projected growth rates for the Lifecycle strategy for a sample of terms to retirement: Lifecycle approaches aim to provide a balance of growth opportunities in the early years and a degree of de-risking as you approach retirement.
 The actual return will depend on the funds chosen for each stage and the actual timing of any changes.
 When comparing possible returns from different funds, it is noted that higher risk funds will provide higher illustrative returns.

-Years to retirement Projected growth rate (average) Years to retirement Projected growth rate (average) 1 1.20% above inflation 20 1.80% above inflation 3 1.40% above inflation 25 1.90% above inflation 5 1.40% above inflation 30 2.00% above inflation 10 1.60% above inflation 35 2.00% above inflation 15 1.70% above inflation 47 2.10% above inflation
+Years to retirement Projected growth rate (average) Years to retirement Projected growth rate (average) 1 2.20% below inflation 20 1.80% above inflation 3 0.10% above inflation 25 2.10% above inflation 5 0.40% above inflation 30 2.30% above inflation 10 1.00% above inflation 35 2.40% above inflation 15 1.40% above inflation 47 2.70% above inflation

-The charges assumed for each fund are the current charges as shown in the Chair's Statement.
+8. The charges assumed for each fund are the current charges as shown in the Chairs Statement.

-Default Lifecycle Strategy (Without Contributions)
+Default Lifecycle Strategy Without Contributions

-Projected pension pot in today's money: Starting Fund £12,000.
+Projected pension pot in today's money: Starting Fund £14,000.
 No further contributions.
 Invested in the Default Lifecycle strategy.
 This table shows the development of the projected pot size over time for a sample of ages assuming the pension pot is invested in the Default Lifecycle Strategy.